Dannyfaction/TankGameMG1A/README.md

-TankGameMG1A
+TankGameMG1a
 ============

-This is an example for students to build a topdown tank shooter game.
+This is an example for students to build a top down tank shooter game